bjbzrc/fusion-autosplitter/README.md

 * Hit OK then OK again to close Layout Editor.
 Open EmuHawk if you haven't already

-* (Optional) Check Dbgview.exe to make sure the script is attached to EmuHawk

 To fully reset the script, make sure the timer has started from the script's auto start and reset the timer.

-### New Game Plus Files:

-   If starting the run from a New Game Plus file (a file with a Metroid next to it), make sure the NG+
+*If starting the run from a New Game Plus file (a file with a Metroid next to it), make sure the NG+*

-checkbox is checked in the script's settings in LiveSplit's Layout Editor.
-By default, the script
+*checkbox is checked in the script's settings in LiveSplit's Layout Editor.
+By default, the script*

-is set to start from a normal game file.
+*is set to start from a normal game file.*

+### Usage/Notes:

+* For now this will only fully auto split for Any% nmc and 1%, though it *can* be used for 100% if you just

+manually split the cleanup sections

+* Esentially, this script just splits whenever you pick up a major upgrade.
+It splits on the frame before

+the upgrade text pops up, which is about when the upgrade music starts playing

+* The script might work with older versions of LiveSplit, but it definitely does not work with older versions

+of BizHawk